hoangduytran/blender-manual/manual/glossary/index.rst

       Asset-related information, such as its :term:`catalog <Asset Catalog>`, description, author, preview, and tags.
 See :ref:`editing-asset-metadata`.

+   Attribute
+      A generic term to describe data stored per-element in a geometry data-block.

    Current File Asset Library
       Asset library that is not a directory on drive, but only reflects the assets in the current blend-file.
 This library is available regardless of the location of